Sp3rick/GroupHelp/README.md

 -if you add a new permission on userPerms object, every userPerms object should be updated adding that, otherwise this may cause incorrect result in sumUserPerms

 -in some unkown cases you may get stuck in exceptions menu and SafeGram.js will block any user request due too high accumulated volume of something pending

+## Ask a question

+If you have any questions about LibreGroupHelp, feel free to open an issue or ask directly in our telegram group - [@LGHChat](https://t.me/LGHChat).